x-meienberg/smartspot/README.md

 ## Basic Idea

-Use different data sets from kaggle and train a network with multiple attributes/features to create an optimal playlist from a sample dataset of songs for a great party/event.
+Use different data sets from kaggle and train a network with multiple attributes/features to create a playlist for a great party/event.

+### Two subproblems of creating a playlist

+1. Creating a playlist (define an optimal playlist given a huge library)
+2. Reorder a given tracklist (take a sample set of songs and choose the optimal order)

 ### How do you know that a song can be transitioned to another one?